andrewfoongyk/andrewfoongyk.github.io/_publications/expressiveness.md

 title: "On the Expressiveness of Approximate Inference in Bayesian Neural Networks"
 collection: publications
 permalink: /publication/expressiveness-approx-inference
 excerpt: "Bayesian neural networks aim to solve the problem of overconfident predictions using probabilistic modelling.
 However, we show that some common approximations used in Bayesian neural networks lead to undesirable behaviour.
-Along with [Sebastian Farquhar](https://sebastianfarquhar.com/) and [Yingzhen Li](http://yingzhenli.net/home/en/), I gave a short talk explaining this paper which you can watch [here](https://www.youtube.com/watch?v=BJTkLxSQrHI).
-You can find the slides for a longer version of that talk, (given with [David Burt](https://davidrburt.github.io/) at the RIKEN Center) [here](../files/RIKEN_handout.pdf)."
+Along with [Sebastian Farquhar](https://sebastianfarquhar.com/) and [Yingzhen Li](http://yingzhenli.net/home/en/), I gave a [short talk explaining this paper](https://www.youtube.com/watch?v=BJTkLxSQrHI).
+You can also find the [slides](../files/RIKEN_handout.pdf) for a longer version of that talk (given with [David Burt](https://davidrburt.github.io/) at the RIKEN Center)."
 date: 2020-10-23
 venue: 'Neural Information Processing Systems (NeurIPS)'
 paperurl: 'https://arxiv.org/abs/1909.00719'